arkapg211002/SEM-6-CSE/DBMS lab/Assignments/readme.md

 FROM all_constraints
 WHERE table_name = '<TABLE NAME>';

--- Query to check details of a specific constraint on the EMPLOYEE table SELECT constraint_name, constraint_type, search_condition, r_constraint_name, delete_rule
+-- Query to check details of a specific constraint on a given table SELECT constraint_name, constraint_type, search_condition, r_constraint_name, delete_rule
 FROM all_constraints
 WHERE table_name = '<TABLE NAME>' AND constraint_name = '<CONSTRAINT NAME>';